Sign in

 TIP: To hone your brand, you’ll need to see multiple concepts with comments on the reasoning behind each design.
 Good design companies send concepts to you for review on a platform where you can collaborate and comment.
 That way, all of your feedback is in a single spot where every stakeholder can view the design and provide their input.

-For example, see how famous design agency, Pentagram, provided Slack with multiple logo ideas and icon variations before landing on the final concept:
+For example, see how the famous design agency, Pentagram, provided Slack with multiple logo ideas and icon variations before landing on the final concept:

-Once you select a specific logo, the design team should provide your company with a primary logo design that will serve as your brand’s main identifier, and a logo one-pager guide.
+Once you select a specific logo, the design team should provide your company with a primary logo design that will serve as your brand’s main identifier and a logo one-pager guide.

 The logo one-pager guide should include: